St. Louis Independent Comedy Scene

 Support St. Louis Comedy

-Angela Smith hosts this monthly storytelling show at The Improv Shop.
+Angela Smith hosts this storytelling show.
 Storytellers share embarrassing, funny, or poignant tales of their youthful indiscretions, while filtering them through the lens of experience.
 Check out the show’s Facebook page for more info.

 Bare Knuckle Comedy is the longest continually running comedy troupe performing in St. Louis.
 In addition to traditional stand up shows, BKC produces shows ranging from live podcast recordings to sketch shows.
 Hit them up on their Facebook page for more info.

 Yale Hollander hosts this monthly showcase combining two things he loves, coffee and comedy.
-Ken provides a line up of funny local and travelling comics.
+Yale provides a line up of funny local and travelling comics.
 Furthermore, part of the proceeds of each show goes to charity.